ryanzec/coding-standards/README.md

 }
 ```

-Closing braces MUST be on a separate line and indented to match indentation of the opening brace's line.
+Closing braces must be on a separate line and indented to match indentation of the opening brace's line.

 ```scss
 /* good */